50 things you need to know before traveling to Spain

 Money and Costs of traveling to Spain

-#37 Spain is a founding member of the Eurozone and thus uses the Euro as currency, making a traveler’s life so much easier for us European – even more for foreign tourists traveling through several European countries!
+#37 Spain is a founding member of the Eurozone and thus uses the Euro as currency, making a traveler’s life so much easier for us European – and for foreign tourists traveling through several European countries!

 Ronda Bridge, Spain

-#40 Accommodation is probably where you spend more money, particularly if you want to stay in the old towns or close to the beaches.
-We have been able to reduce this cost by easily compare hotel prices!
+#40 Accommodation is probably where you spend more money, particularly if you want to stay in the old towns or close to the beaches during the high season.
+On the other hand, the interior of Spain can be surprisingly cheap.

 #41 ATMs are widely available, and credit cards are accepted in many hotels and restaurants.
 However, be aware that you may get surprises, so always keep some cash with you!
 We always remember that we had to pay cash in some major tourist attractions (Alhambra, we are looking at you!)